REUTERS SUMMIT-EBay CEO confident of getting China payments license

 Donahoe said eBay was working closely with foreign governments to combat online fraud and crime, especially money-laundering.
 About a quarter of PayPal transactions are cross-border.
 While eBay has not experienced state-sponsored attacks itself, it has noticed a marked increase in such cyberattacks, generally, in the past 12-to-24 months, he added.

-EBay has been a favorite target of cyberattackers and fraudsters for years, by dint of its size and the billions of dollars that flow through its website and PayPal annually, Donahoe said.
-While the CEO said he had not noticed a significant uptick in attacks on its own network, eBay had been ratcheting up spending in proportion to its growth in past years and now employed thousands of people to manage risk and fraud across its systems.

-On the recent debate about the extent to which the U.S. government conducts surveillance within its own borders, Donahoe said eBay had never been asked to participate in a broad information-gathering exercise.
-But he said it complied with legitimate requests for data on a case-by-case basis.
+On the recent debate about the extent to which the U.S. government conducts surveillance within its own borders, Donahoe said eBay has never been asked to participate in a broad information-gathering exercise.
+But he said it does comply with legitimate requests for data on a case-by-case basis.

-Donahoe personally welcomed the debate that has arisen since news first broke that the National Security Agency is scooping up vast amounts of information about personal communications from a broad swath of Internet companies.
+Donahoe personally welcomed the debate that has arisen since news first broke that the National Security Agency is gathering information from a broad swath of other Internet companies through the Prism program.

 "We're trying to make sure that all of our privacy policies and how we comply stand up to the spotlight.
 As the digital world becomes more of our everyday lives, there will be more opportunity and need for more of a dialogue."

-Follow Reuters Summits on Twitter @Reuters_Summits (Additional reporting and writing by Edwin Chan; Editing by Edward Tobin, Andre Grenon, Phil Berlowitz and Stephen Coates)
+Follow Reuters Summits on Twitter @Reuters_Summits (Additional reporting and writing by Edwin Chan; Editing by Edward Tobin, Andre Grenon and Phil Berlowitz)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan